yanniznik/itunes-search-react/README.md

 ## Folder Structure

-After creation, your project should look like this:
+After cloning, your project should look like this:

 ```
-my-app/
+itunes-search-react/
   README.md
   node_modules/
   package.json